Seked: Pyramid slopes

 The Great Pyramid scholar Professor I E S Edwards considered this to have been the 'normal' or most typical slope choice for pyramids.
 Flinders Petrie also noted the similarity of the slope of this pyramid to that of the Great Pyramid at Giza, and both Egyptologists considered it to have been a deliberate choice, based on a desire to ensure that the circuit of the base of the pyramids precisely equalled the circumference of a circle that would be swept out if the pyramid's height were used as a radius.
 Petrie wrote "...these relations of areas and of circular ratio are so systematic that we should grant that they were in the builder's design".

+Slopes of edges are simpler ratios than slopes of faces.